This article has links to products and services we love, which we may make commission from.

 Bath is located in Sagadahoc County and has a population was 8,766.

-Other things to do in Bath include learning about maritime history at Maine Maritime Museum and visiting out Doubling Point Lighthouse.
+Other things to do in Bath include learning about maritime history at the Maine Maritime Museum, seeing Maine’s First Ship, and visiting out Doubling Point Lighthouse.

-Bath also features in our guide to where to stay for fall foliage in Maine.
+Bath is also featured in our guide to where to stay for fall foliage in Maine.

 Westbrook is located in Cumberland County and is a suburb of Portland.

-The population is around 20,400, and it was once the fast-growing city in Maine.
+The population is around 20,400, and it was once the fastest-growing city in Maine.